MatthewAwesome/wikirevmap/README.md

 # WikiRevMap
-Wikipedia edits for any article, mapped over space (and time
+Wikipedia edits for any article, mapped over space (and time)

 [Click Here to view the demo!](https://matthewawesome.github.io/wikirevmap/)

 ## Project Overview

+### How does Knowledge Evolve?

 The goal of WikiRevMap is to provide an interactive context to explore the evolution of Wikipedia articles over space and time.

-When revisisions (revs) are submitted by unregistered contributors, the IP addresses used to submit such revisions are catalogued.
+When revisions(revs) are submitted by unregistered contributors, the IP addresses used to submit such revisions are catalogued.
 Accordingly, since each IP address is associated with a specific location, it is feasible to dynamically map Wikipedia revisions submitted by unregistered contributors.

+By doing so, we can visually examine when and where certain articles are being edited.

+### Limitations and Future Directions

 At present the WikiRevMap allows users to generate multi-frame revision maps for all articles belonging to the English language edition of Wikikpedia.

-Moreover, in the present version of WikiRevMap, uses must interact with articles one-by-one.
+Moreover, in the present version of WikiRevMap, users must interact with articles one-by-one.
 However, there are instances in which it may be advantageous simultaneous explore multiple article.

 To that end, this is just the beginning, and change is always a brewin'!